-2020 was a year of significant change.
-It started with a scramble as the world grappled with the realities of a global pandemic.
-Since then, the corporate landscape has shifted dramatically.
-Many businesses struggled, while others have taken advantage of new opportunities to prosper.
+Over the course of the pandemic, the corporate landscape has shifted dramatically.
+In the early days, many businesses struggled, while others took advantage of new opportunities to prosper.

 Humanity lies at the heart of leading change